MicrogreenSolarCorp/EPDataLog/docs/project_build_and_release_instructions.md

 ## Important Notes
 - Whenever a zip file is created for a release, **Make sure the README.md file is bundled in there**.
 Otherwise, the user won't know how to use the program if they can't access the README on github.
+- For some reason, when the Mac execuatables are zipped on windows, they cannot be opened properly on Mac.
+Thus, make sure to zip the Mac executables on Mac.
+- The MacOS versions of the software will work for both x86 and arm based Macs.
+If you are curious, you may look in the make file to see how this is achieved.